virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Safety Risks in Healthcare

-The report "To Err Is Human: Building a Safer Health System" published by the United States Institute of Medicine highlighted that safety errors result in hundreds of thousands of deaths annually in the United States[4].
+The report "To Err Is Human: Building a Safer Health System" published by the United States Institute of Medicine highlighted that safety errors result in hundreds of thousands of deaths annually in the United States.
 Information systems can both help prevent and potentially contribute to these errors.

 ### Cybersecurity and Health

-After 75 years into the computer age and after three ACM Turing Awards in the area of cryptography, we still do not seem to know how to build secure information systems[3].
+After 75 years into the computer age and after three ACM Turing Awards in the area of cryptography, we still do not seem to know how to build secure information systems.
 Security breaches in healthcare systems can expose sensitive patient data and potentially compromise patient safety.

 ## Summary

-**Accountability** establishes mechanisms to identify who is responsible for actions and outcomes[1].
-The board is ultimately accountable to shareholders, while operational responsibility is distributed throughout the organization[1].
+**Accountability** establishes mechanisms to identify who is responsible for actions and outcomes.
+The board is ultimately accountable to shareholders, while operational responsibility is distributed throughout the organization.

-**Liability** provides legal frameworks for recovering damages when systems cause harm[5][7].
-Information systems make it easier to attribute liability through detailed record-keeping[7].
+**Liability** provides legal frameworks for recovering damages when systems cause harm.
+Information systems make it easier to attribute liability through detailed record-keeping.

-**System quality** addresses standards for data and system reliability to protect individual rights and societal safety[2][4][6].
-Quality improvement requires continuous monitoring, stakeholder involvement, and a culture of safety[6].
+**System quality** addresses standards for data and system reliability to protect individual rights and societal safety.
+Quality improvement requires continuous monitoring, stakeholder involvement, and a culture of safety.

-**Quality of life** concerns preserving human values in a technology-driven society[4][7].
-Organizations must balance efficiency with person-centered care and avoid compromising essential service features[4].
+**Quality of life** concerns preserving human values in a technology-driven society.
+Organizations must balance efficiency with person-centered care and avoid compromising essential service features.

-**Health risks** from information systems include physical ailments like repetitive stress injuries, mental health issues like stress and addiction, and safety concerns in critical systems like healthcare[3][4].
+**Health risks** from information systems include physical ailments like repetitive stress injuries, mental health issues like stress and addiction, and safety concerns in critical systems like healthcare.
 Organizations must address these risks while leveraging technology's benefits.